wilsonmar/oss-perf/tableau.md

 <img width="589" alt="tableau components v06" src="https://cloud.githubusercontent.com/assets/300046/12034893/1611fe8c-adf4-11e5-8023-b9444e536535.png">

-The Tableau Public website provides a gallery for showing and blogging about workbooks created on the Public edition of client software.
-Tableau limits public workbooks to 100,000 data rows.
+The Tableau Public website (http://public.tableausoftware.com) provides a gallery for showing workbooks created using the Public edition of client software.
+Tableau limits public workbooks up to 1 GB large containing up to 100,000 data rows.

+Tableau also does not allow the Public client from storing files locally on a laptop.

+PROTIP: Use the Public client when you have reliable public network access.

+The Desktop edition can retrieve workbooks from the Public website.
+However, workbooks created on Tableau Desktop cannot be published to Tableau Public.

-Private team workbooks are shared on a <strong>Tableau Server</strong> or in the Online service Tableau runs.
+<strong>Private workbooks</strong> can be shared on a <strong>Tableau Server</strong> or in the Online service Tableau runs.
 A web app accessed using an internet browser is used to administer users on those servers.

 Tableau's native mobile apps on both Android and iPads make use of REST APIs that other servers can use to access data.

 QUESTION: Can Mobile clients access Tableau Public?

-Data sources created on Tableau Desktop cannot be published to Tableau Public (public.tableausoftware.com).

 The <strong>Tableau Reader</strong> client can read (but not save) packaged workbooks.